holyshibar/323_semester_project/README.md

 X If game doesnt have drm just emulate

-X if game has other drm other then those then report back can not emulate or decrypt.
+(done) if game has other drm other then those then report back can not emulate or decrypt.

 **Usage:**